benkalmus/chatAppGo/doc/BLOG.md

-# Detailing my journey in creating a Chat App in Go
+# Creating a Chat App in Go

 Before I start writing a Chat App application, I want to nail some foundations that will ease in designing and building this application as it grows in complexity.
 Firstly, let's setup a project directory structure where I'll place my files, I want to organise my packages, tests, docs and other non-source code files logically and find them their own places.
 Here's my current dir hierarchy